Net Metering Policies in the 10 Most Popular States for Solar

-One of the factors that makes a state a popular candidate for solar is net metering policy.
+One of the factors that make a state a popular candidate for solar is net metering policy.
 Having a good metering agreement makes the ROI of solar even stronger for homeowners and businesses.

 Until total home battery backup becomes an affordable option, solar will stay grid-tied.
 As a result, most solar customers for the time being need to stay connected to the gird.
 That is why we have taken a deeper look at what net metering policies are in place for solar’s 10 most popular states.

 This list is from SEIA’s 2017 top solar states.
 These rankings come from each state’s number of solar installations in 2017.

 The main power company in Florida is FPL.
 Systems aren’t allowed to produce over 115% of the customer’s annual consumption.

 There are guidelines for systems that fall into three different tiers or system sizes.
 These divisions include tier 1 ( Up to 10kW), tier 2 (Between 10kW and 100kW) and tier 3 (between 100kW and 2,000 kW).